+\paragraph{Completion by varying the budget} \citet{pet-pie-sha-sko:stable-priceability} suggested a method of completing outcomes returned by Equal Shares, which we call ``\emph{completion by varying the budget}''.
+In this variant, we evaluate the method with a budget $b' \ge b$ that is higher than the actually available budget $b$.
+We increase the value of $b'$ gradually (each time by some fixed amount), and after each increase we recompute the outcome from scratch using Equal Shares.
+We stop when we reach an exhaustive outcome or when the next increase of $b'$ would cause us to exceed the original budget $b$.
+The selected outcome is typically exhaustive, but formally there is no guarantee that the budget is exhausted.
+This is because the selected outcome will always be priceable and thus it may not be possible to be simultaneously exhaustive (\Cref{ex:priceability_vs_exhaustiveness}).
+For a more detailed discussion, see also \citet{pet-pie-sha-sko:stable-priceability}.

+An advantage of completion by varying the budget is that the voting power (in the form of the amount of budget initially distributed) continues to be equally shared, and in particular the outcome is priceable.
+It also mirrors the way in which the d'Hondt apportionment divisor method ``completes'' lower quotas.

-Since we have generalized Rule X to work for general additive valuations, there is another way for us to make it exhaustive.
-Recall that Rule X fails to be exhaustive in situations where the remaining projects' supporters do not have sufficient funds left.
+\paragraph{Completion by perturbation} Since we have generalized Equal Shares to work for general additive valuations, there is another way for us to make it exhaustive.
+Recall that Equal Shares fails to be exhaustive in situations where the remaining projects' supporters do not have sufficient funds left.